junebloom/junebloom.github.io/src/content/blog/write-a-vdom.md

 - There is the **VDOM tree** itself, which is just a representation of the elements that make up the document tree,

-- and there is a **diffing algorithm**, which takes the VDOM tree and turns it into actual DOM nodes for the browser to render.
+- and there is a **reconciliation algorithm**, which takes the VDOM tree and turns it into actual DOM nodes that the browser understands.

 Constructing a VDOM tree should be _fast_.
-The idea is that we can just re-compute the entire VDOM every time something on the page changes, and then our diffing algorithm will figure out an efficient way to update the actual DOM to match.
+The idea is that we can just re-compute the entire VDOM every time something on the page changes, and then our reconciliation algorithm will figure out an efficient way to update the actual DOM to match.

 ## The Virtual DOM Tree